ofefo/welcomeBach/README.md

 To do it, open the file **Bach** and set the path to your local repository in the DIR variable.

-After that, run `sh setup_bin.sh`, and now you can get your daily dose of counterpoint with:
+After that, run: `sh setup_bin.sh`

-`Bach`
+Now you can get your daily dose of counterpoint with: `Bach`

 Inspired by [Koan].